NicolasAlvarez16/OOP_Python/README.md

 ## Static Methods
 Stati methods, much like class methods, are methods that are bound neither to a class or object.
 They do not require a class instance creation or the class itself.

+## Inheritance
+Inheritance allows us to define a class that inherits all the methods and properties from another class.
+Parent class is the class being inherited from, also called base class.
+Child class is the class that inherits from another class, alsoc called derived class.